zxhio/ossmark/README.md

 }
 ```

-### article server
+### ossmark-article
 Use `--listen_port` flag to specify the server listen port.

-Similarly, you can use configuration files to replace command-line flags.
+Similarly, you can add these fields to the configuration file instead of command-line flags.
 ```json
 {
     "listen_port": 9346,